pdebuyl-lab/complex_nanomotors/README.md

 The notebooks enable the reproduction of all the figures from the article.

-For information, the simulations for the Janus particles required about 200 core days and for the L particle about 800 core days.
+For information, the whole simulation set required about 700 core days.